Difference Between Primary and Secondary Hypertension

 The symptoms associated with primary hypertension are blurry vision, feeling of unsteadiness, bad headache, and dizziness.
 Although, symptoms were only evident at a higher level of blood pressure.

-Besides, it is usually uncommon in an individual’s family history.
+Besides, it is uncommon in an individual’s family history.
 Usually, it is not associated with high BMI.
-Thus, genes are usually not one of the factors, but high salt intake can worsen the situation.
+Thus, genes are not one of the factors, but high salt intake can worsen the situation.

 Main Differences between Primary and Secondary Hypertension